-The risk of fracture is based in normal individuals on hereditary factors, dietary factors, and drug use.
-Fair skinned women are at high risk.
+The risk of fracture is based on normal individuals hereditary factors, dietary factors, and drug use.
+Fair-skinned women are at high risk.
 So are those who smoke, have poor dietary habits or need to take most anti-convulsant medications.
-The accurate assessment of bone mass may be made by special X-ray exam.
+The accurate assessment of bone mass may be made by a special X-ray exam.
 Dual X-ray diffraction is the most sensitive and reproducible method for assessment of bone mass.
-When performed, bone mass is compared to people of the same age and sex, and reported as significantly below or not below the normal for that age.
+When performed, bone mass is compared to people of the same age and sex and reported as significantly below or not below the normal for that age.

 Treatment of Osteoporosis

+Orthopedic Surgeons are often keyed into Osteoporosis because this affects the risk of fractures which we treat.
 The most simple and effective treatments for Osteoporosis have already been discussed.
 Adequate calcium intake is simple and inexpensive with the use of calcium carbonate antacid taken daily.
 This is easily broken down in stomach acid and easily absorbed.
-Oyster shell calcium may be "natural," but little may be absorbed.
-Aluminum containing antacids should be avoided in excess, because they may actually have an adverse effect on bone mass.
+Oyster shell calcium may be “natural,” but little may be absorbed.
+Aluminium-containing antacids should be avoided in excess, because they may actually have an adverse effect on bone mass.
 Normal dietary sources of calcium occur in leafy green vegetables, whole grains, and milk products.
 Excess calcium in the diet may cause constipation and in unusual circumstances may cause kidney stones.
 If you have a history of kidney stones, it is important to find out what they were made of.
 You should consult your urologist or general medical doctor for this information.
 Estrogen in normal doses has been found in women to be highly protective against Osteoporosis after menopause.
 This occurs because the sudden decline in estrogen results in an accelerated drop in bone density which may be halted.
 With estrogen, bone density is maintained in a similar course to that of a man.
 Estrogen has side effects and dangers.
-In normal doses it is felt to have a very low risk of encouraging blood clot formation in the legs.
+In normal doses, it is felt to have a very low risk of encouraging blood clot formation in the legs.
 A severe family history of breast cancer (mother and/or sister) is a contraindication to its use even with normal low doses in combination with progesterone.
 You should discuss the risks and benefits of estrogen treatment with your Gynecologist and plan on regular yearly visits prior to starting on estrogen therapy.
-Monthly self breast exams should be performed as a routine screening even if estrogen is not used.
-Exercise is also very protective against Osteoporosis.
-Although swimming and bicycling are excellent exercise for cardiovascular fitness, loading the body against the force of gravity is more effective in maintaining bone mass.
-Walking or jogging is therefore excellent exercise to maintain the bone mass.
+Monthly self-breast exams should be performed as a routine screening even if estrogen is not used.
+Exercise is also very protective of Osteoporosis.
+Although swimming and bicycling are an excellent exercise for cardiovascular fitness, loading the body against the force of gravity is more effective in maintaining bone mass.
+Walking or jogging is, therefore, excellent exercise to maintain the bone mass.
 With more severe forms of osteoporosis, other treatments are sometimes utilized.
 This occurs when severe bone loss is noted with testing, or multiple risk factors are present and traditional methods of maintaining bone mass have been ineffective, or there is a history of prior fracture with known osteoporosis.
 Nasal calcitonin spray has been approved by the FDA for use with recalcitrant Osteoporosis.
 This is a hormone which tells the body to lay down bone.
 Its human form normally provides minor influence on the control of bone deposition.
 Diphosphonates are also available which help encourage bone deposition over breakdown.
-Newer forms of these have become simple to use and more predictable than their predecessors in outcome.
+Newer forms of these have become simple to use and more predictable than their predecessors in the outcome.
 These have been shown to be capable of increasing bone mass instead of only slowing the progressive loss Osteoporosis.
 These too should be used primarily when traditional methods of treatment fail or are contraindicated.